 Technically it means that every hard- and software component was at least redundant in one platform.
-And on top of that, we made a copy of that platform available on a different location.
+And on top of that, we made a copy of that platform available in a different location.
 Fully separated from the first one.

 Power supply, power generators, batteries, fiber optics, firewalls, routers, switches, airco’s, racks, servers, cables...
 Everything redundant and that times two.

 Modern customers don’t want to deal with the complexity of implementing two connections to a double redundant platform.
-And they don’t want to except the incidental downtime connected to a 99,8 percent uptime SLA (Service level agreement).
+And they don’t want to accept the incidental downtime connected to a 99,8 percent uptime SLA (Service level agreement).
 They just want it always to run.
 And they are right.

 At CM.com we truly embrace this CPaaS way of working and thinking.
 And therefore I’m proud to announce a new breakthrough in SMS gateway availability and reliability: